-As of June 3 30, 2021 True Description Strategic A otra 1 Туре Description Target Actual Public Equity Investments in securities, known as shares or stocks, that represent an ownership interest in corporations and are generally traded on a stock exchange.
-37.0% 35.6% Private Equity Investments in companies that are not registered with the SEC and are not traded in the public markets.
+10 · As of June 3 Strategic 30, 2021 Туре Description Target Actual Public Equity Investments in securities, known as shares or stocks, that represent an ownership interest in corporations and are generally traded on a stock exchange.
+34.0% 28.5% Private Equity Investments in companies that are not registered with the SEC and are not traded in the public markets.
 Private equity may also be referred to as venture capital or buy-outs.
-13.0% 17.1% Rate Sensitive Investments in securities, know as bonds, that represent an ownership interest in the debt of governments and corporations that are generally not traded on an exchange.
+16.0% 21.5% Rate Sensitive Investments in securities, know as bonds, that represent an ownership interest in the debt of governments and corporations that are generally not traded on an exchange.
 They generally pay interest on a regular schedule and repay principal or face value at maturity.
 Short term inves ments such as money market funds U.S. treasury bills and currency are also included.
-19.0% 15.9% Credit/Debt Related Strategies Debt issued by corporations and other non-government sectors of the fixed income market such as distressed debt, convertibles, corporate and mortgage related credit strategies, mezzanine debt, bank loans, high yield, emerging markets and preferred securities.
-9.0% 9.2% Absolute Return Investments whose performance is expected to exceed the three month U.S. Treasury bill by 4-5% over a full market cycle and exhibit low correlation to public stocks.
+21.0% 17.6% Credit/Debt Related Strategies Debt issued by corporations and other non-government sectors of the fixed income market such as distressed debt, convertibles, corporate and mortgage related credit strategies, mezzanine debt, bank loans, high yield, emerging markets and preferred securities.
+8.0% 7.9% Absolute Return Investments whose performance is expected to exceed the three month U.S. Treasury bill by 4-5% over a full market cycle and exhibit low correlation to public stocks.
 The System's program may include strategies such as hedge fund of funds, multi- strategy, global tactical asset allocation, event driven, relative value, macro, insurance and equity hedged.
-8.0% 8.7% Real Assets Investments whose performance is expected to exceed the rate of inflation over an economic cycle.
-The System's Real Return program may include the following investment vehicles in both public and private investments: energy related, infrastructure, timber and other natural resources, multi-asset class portfolios with a real return mandate, and real estate including direct investments, REIT's and private partnerships.
-14.0% 11.2% Cash/Cash Equivalents Investments that provide daily liquidity and either have very low risk or principal loss such as treasury bills or high quality commercial paper 0.0% 1.3% Multi Assets Investments that act as a proxy for all overall Asset allocation through a combination of comingled funds Exchange Traded Funds and fully funded Futures contracts.
-0.0% 1.0%
+6.0% 7.6% Real Assets Investments whose performance is expected to exceed the rate of inflation over an economic cycle.
+The System's Real Return program may include the following investment vehicles in both public and private investments: energy related, infrastructure, timber and other natural resources, multi-asset class portfolios with a real return mandate, and real estate including direct investments, REITs and private partnerships.
+15.0% 15.2% Cash/Cash Equivalents Investments that provide daily liquidity and either have very low risk or principal loss such as treasury bills or high quality commercial paper 0.0% 1.3% Multi Assets Investments that act as a proxy for all overall Asset allocation through a combination of Exchange Traded Funds and fully funded Futures contracts.
+0.0% 0.4%

-The above listed strategic targets were implemented in stages throughout the fiscal year and all asset classes are within the transitional target ranges.
+The above listed strategic targets were implemented in stages throughout the fiscal year.
+All asset classes are within the transitional target ranges.